El Hadj Hassan Gouled Aptidon Stadium

 The El Hadj Hassan Gouled Aptidon Stadium is a multi-use stadium in Djibouti City, Djibouti.
 It is currently reserved mostly for football matches.
 The stadium has a capacity of hosting up to 20,000 fans.
-The stadium was designed by prolific Malaysian architect, Michael KC Cheah.
 As of April 2007, the Stade has an artificial turf pitch courtesy of FIFA's Win in Africa development programme.
 It is currently the home ground of the Djibouti national football team.
 The stadium is home to many sports federations in Djibouti, including the Djiboutian Football Federation.

 History

 The stadium opened on June 26, 1993.
 It is named after the first President of Djibouti, Hassan Gouled Aptidon.
 The facility was built with the assistance of Chinese engineers.
+The stadium has also benefited from the Goal program established by FIFA.

 Renovation work at the stadium commenced in 2002.

-The stadium has also benefited from the Goal program established by FIFA.
-A new artificial turf was established again in 2007.
+In 2007, new artificial turf was installed for a second time.

 Infrastructures

-The stadium includes an eight-lane athletic track and a synthetic turf.
+The stadium includes an eight-lane running track and artificial turf.
 It has two stands, one covered, which can accommodate 10,000 spectators.
 The complex also has three rooms for the practice of martial arts and table tennis.

 Competitions

-It hosts meetings of the Djibouti football team, the Djibouti championship, cups and super cups and athletics competitions.
-The first official international match played in this stadium opposes Djibouti to the Democratic Republic of Congo during the qualifiers for the 2002 World Cup on April 7, 2000.
-At the end of this match played in front of 2,700 spectators, the two teams split up on a draw, a goal everywhere.
-In athletics, it is the place of departure and arrival of the international semi-marathon of Djibouti which takes place each year in March.
+The stadium has previously hosted matches for the Djibouti national football team, the Djibouti championship, Djibouti Cup, and Djibouti Super Cup as well as athletics competitions.

+On April 7, 2000, the first official international match was played in the stadium featuring Djibouti and the Democratic Republic of Congo during 2002 FIFA World Cup qualification, a 1–1 draw in front of 2,700 spectators.

+In athletics, it is the place of departure and arrival of the international semi-marathon of Djibouti which takes place annually in March.